The Psychology of Existential Dread

 Understanding Existential Dread

 Existential dread, also known as existential anxiety, encompasses the overwhelming anxiety and despair you experience when confronting life’s fundamental questions about purpose, mortality, and the human condition.
-This mental health state often triggers a sense of meaninglessness and can lead to intense worry and pain.
+This mental health state often triggers a sense of meaninglessness and can lead to intense worry, pain, and other negative emotions.

 Definition and Key Concepts